ggibson5972/driverData/README.md

 7) Create methods for finding total driving time for trip and finding speed for trip
 8) Ensure name is in dictionary
   9) Call distance and speed methods
-  10) if driver has data, pull apart by key and value (nested dictionary) and update
+  10) if driver has data, pull apart by key and value and update
   11) if driver has no data, initialize data
+12) If command is unknown, delete driver
+13) Sort list of drivers by total distance

+A noteworthy decision in this process was choosing to implement a nested dictionary.
+To keep each driver's data with that driver, a dictionary was made with the driver's name as the key and his/her data in the value--stored with a label as the key and the value being the numeric value associated with that label (i.e. {'Alex', {"total_distance": 42, "total_time": 1.25, "avg_speed": 34}}).